rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

     --timeout 180s
 ```

-This operation could take a few minutes and once completed you can review the installed controllers listed below:
+3. This operation could take a few minutes and once completed you can review the installed controllers listed below:
 - `rancher-turtles-controller`
 - `capi-operator`

 :::note
-- If `cert-manager` is already available in the cluster, to avoid conflicts, disable its installation as a Rancher Turtles dependency:
+- If `cert-manager` is already available in the cluster, disable its installation as a Rancher Turtles dependency.
+This prevents dependency conflicts:
 `--set cluster-api-operator.cert-manager.enabled=false`
 - For a list of Rancher Turtles versions, refer to the [Turtles release page](https://github.com/rancher/turtles/releases).
 :::

 This is the basic, recommended configuration, which manages the creation of a secret containing the required CAPI feature flags (`CLUSTER_TOPOLOGY`, `EXP_CLUSTER_RESOURCE_SET` and `EXP_MACHINE_POOL` enabled) in the core provider namespace.
-These feature flags are required to enable additional Cluster API functionality.
+These feature flags are required to enable additional CAPI functionality.

 If you need to override the default behavior and use an existing secret (or add custom environment variables), you can pass the secret name helm flag.
 In this case, as a user, you are in charge of managing the secret creation and its content, including enabling the minimum required features: `CLUSTER_TOPOLOGY`, `EXP_CLUSTER_RESOURCE_SET` and `EXP_MACHINE_POOL`.